telerik/kendo-ui-core/docs/controls/layout/responsivepanel/overview.md

 > **Important**
 >
 > CSS3 media queries are supported in Internet Explorer 9 and later versions.
-This means that Kendo UI ResponsivePanel does not support Internet Explorer 7 and Internet Explorer 8.

 ## Configuration